-Let us look into this mechanism in a little more detail.
-Slide 12 shows the development in what might be called the real wage gap.
+Let us look into this mechanism a little more in detail.
+Slide 12 shows the development in real wage gap.
 The thick line on the chart shows the development in real wages, which is currently on a steady upward trend.
-Meanwhile, the thin line traces labor productivity, which shows a robust upward trend in recent years.
+Meanwhile, the thin line shows the development in labor productivity, which shows a robust upward trend in recent years.
 The bars show the gap between real wage and productivity.
-You can see from the chart that labor productivity is growing at a faster pace than that of real wages.
-In other words, real wages are not catching up with the growth in labor productivity.
+You can see from the chart that the labor productivity is growing at a faster pace than that of the real wages.
+Put in other words, real wages are not catching up with the growth in labor productivity.
 This means a decline in the labor share and a fall in unit labor cost.
-This exerts downward pressure on inflation rates, at least in the short run.
+This exerts a downward pressure on inflation rates, at least in the short run.